 What are the advantages and disadvantages of a vasectomy?

 - Vasectomy is a safer, cheaper procedure that causes fewer complications than tubal ligation in women (female sterilisation).

 - Vasectomy is a permanent method of birth control.
 Once your semen does not contain sperm, you do not need to worry about using other birth control methods.

 - Although vasectomy is expensive, it is a one-time cost.
-The cost of other methods, such as birth control pills or condoms and spermicide, is likely to be greater over time.
+The cost of other methods is likely to be greater over time.

-- A vasectomy does not protect against sexually transmitted infections (STIs), including infection with the human immunodeficiency virus (HIV).
+- A vasectomy does not protect against STIs, including infection with the human immunodeficiency virus (HIV).
 Condoms are the most effective method for preventing STIs.

 How is a vasectomy done?

 Vasectomy is a simple operation, which takes about 15 minutes.
-It can be done at a family planning clinic, a doctor's surgery or a hospital.
+It can be done at a Family Planning clinic, doctor's surgery or hospital.
 It is usually done under a local anaesthetic.
 This means you are awake but have an injection into the skin so that you do not feel pain.
 Sometimes vasectomy is done under a general anaesthetic.